Ferbie-57/MMM-NewPIR/README.md

 # MMM-NewPIR
 MMM-NewPIR is a module for the [MagicMirror](https://github.com/MichMich/MagicMirror) project by [Michael Teeuw](https://github.com/MichMich).

-This module is based on [MMM-PIR](https://github.com/mboskamp/MMM-PIR) project by [Miklas Boskamp](https://github.com/mboskamp)

 It uses a PIR sensor attached to your raspberry pi's GPIO pins to check for users.
 After a configurated time without any user interaction the display will turn off and hide all module for economy mode.

 ## Installation
-Cline the module into your MagicMirror module folder and execute `npm intall` in the module's directory.
+Clone the module into your MagicMirror module folder and execute `npm intall` in the module's directory.
 ```
 git clone https://github.com/bugsounet/MMM-NewPIR.git
 cd MMM-NewPIR